RetroPixelz/RetroPixelz/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=32&pause=1000&color=FED32C&center=true&vCenter=true&width=1400&lines=Web Developer" alt="Typing SVG" /></a>
 </br>

 <p align="center">I'm a young web developer who just fineshed my degree at Open Window.
-Take alook around my profile to see some of the cool projects I have created over the course of my studies.
+Take a look around my profile to see some of the cool projects I have created over the course of my studies.
 I really have a passion for front end and mobile app development.</p>
 <p align="center">Oh yeah, and be sure to checkout my LinkedIn and let me know about any cool work oppertunities!</p>

 </br>